 Medicare Part D helps cover prescription drugs that are taken at home, such as those needed for HIV prevention and treatment.

-Part D plan costs and coverage vary depending on the plan’s drug formulary, which is a tiered system that breaks each drug into categories based on type and price.
-However, no matter the formulary, all Medicare prescription drug plans are required to cover certain protected drug classes, including those used for treating HIV.
+Part D plan costs and coverage vary depending on the plan’s drug formulary.
+A formulary is a tiered system that breaks each drug into categories based on type and price.

 Medigap coverage

-Medigap is added coverage for those with original Medicare.
-These plans help to cover the costs associated with coverage.
+Medigap is added coverage for people with Original Medicare.
+These plans help cover costs associated with coverage.
 All Medigap plans cover Part A coinsurance and copayment costs, Part B coinsurance and copayment costs, and blood transfusions.
-Some plans also cover Part A and Part B deductibles, nursing facility costs, excess charges, and foreign travel emergency medical costs.

-Medicare covers all medically necessary services that are used to prevent, diagnose, or treat medical conditions, such as having HIV.
+Medicare covers all medically necessary services that are used to prevent, diagnose, or treat medical conditions, such as HIV.

 Medications

 Antiretrovirals are the primary class of medications used to treat HIV.
 All Medicare prescription drug plans cover antiretrovirals when they are used in the treatment of HIV.
-These antiretroviral drugs may include:

-• Integrase inhibitors.
-These drugs inhibit HIV from producing an enzyme called integrase, which it uses to duplicate and spread.
+• Integrase inhibitors: These drugs inhibit HIV from producing an enzyme called integrase, which it uses to duplicate and spread.
 Dolutegravir and raltegravir are examples of integrase inhibitors.

-• Non-nucleoside reverse transcriptase inhibitors (NNRTIs).
-These drugs are similar to NRTIs in that they prevent HIV from copying itself by inhibiting reverse transcriptase.
+• Non-nucleoside reverse transcriptase inhibitors (NNRTIs): These drugs are similar to NRTIs in that they prevent HIV from copying itself by inhibiting reverse transcriptase.
 Efavirenz and nevirapine are examples of NNRTIs.

-• Protease inhibitors (PIs).
-These drugs prevent HIV from replicating by binding to protease, an enzyme the virus uses to replicate.
-Darunavir and ritonavir are examples of PIs that are used in the treatment of HIV.
+• Protease inhibitors (PIs): These drugs prevent HIV from replicating by binding to protease, an enzyme the virus uses to replicate.
+Darunavir and ritonavir are examples of PIs that help treat HIV.

 Services

-• Limited skilled nursing care.
-Part A covers short-term skilled nursing care either at an inpatient facility or in your home.
+• Limited skilled nursing care: Part A covers short-term skilled nursing care either at an inpatient facility or in your home.
 To qualify, you must require daily skilled care.
 While most people living with HIV can have a high quality of life with treatment, others may require skilled nursing care from time to time.

 Durable medical equipment